Creativity Collaboratives – Inspiring Teaching and Learning

 You can view our Year 1 Penryn Creativity Collaboratives Report, plus further information, by clicking here.

-Following a year of Questioning, Challenging and Exploring in Year 1, we felt more equipped with the understanding of why creative skills are needed and what creative skills are needed to become better prepared for a changing workforce for our Cornish students.
-During Year 2 (2022/23), our focus was on Building and Testing.
-We wanted to develop a model for developing pedagogy across a partnership of schools and to develop leaders and teachers who are promoting and implementing change for the Teaching of Creativity.
-We are thrilled that 13 colleagues across the Penryn Partnership were inspired to participate in Action Research during the 2022/23 school year.
-Across our Learning Community, each Action Research coach explored their own research question linked to our emerging language around creative skills and pedagogy.
+Following a year of Questioning, Challenging and Exploring in Year 1 (2021/22), we felt more equipped with the understanding of why creative skills are needed and what creative skills are required to become better prepared for a changing workforce for our Cornish students.
+During Year 2 (2022/23), our focus was on Building and Testing, developing leaders and teachers who are promoting and implementing change for the Teaching of Creativity.

 About Creativity Collaboratives